-Fenton said Certain Dri is his favorite brand for excessive sweating.
-“One of the keys when you’re using it is to apply at night,” he said.
-“You want the aluminum to settle down in the sweat glands.”
-This is harder to do during the day when they’re actively producing sweat.
-Because it’s so strong, Fenton recommends that his patients apply Certain Dri every other night at first to avoid irritation.
-“There’s an accumulative effect as it settles into the pores,” he said, so using it every 48 to 72 hours may be all you need.
+Certain Dri is two of our experts’ favorite brand for excessive sweating.
+“One of the keys when you’re using it is to apply at night,” Fenton says.
+“You want the aluminum to settle down in the sweat glands,” he says, which is harder to do during the day when you’re actively producing sweat.
+Because it’s so strong, both Fenton and Dr. Dhaval Bhanusali of Hudson Dermatology recommend starting slowly — every other night at first — to avoid irritation.
+“There’s a cumulative effect as it settles into the pores,” Fenton says, so using it every 48 to 72 hours may be all you need.

-Another powerful antiperspirant, wipe-on SweatBlock, is one of Chwalek’s choices.
-Endorsed by International Hyperhidrosis Society, one SweatBlock wipe can be effective for up to seven days.
-If it feels strange to only use an antiperspirant at night — and not even every night — Fenton said using a non-antiperspirant deodorant in the morning is fine for added odor protection.
-Strat writer Carlo Dellaverson, and self-proclaimed “card-carrying member of the excessive-sweating community,” said SweatBlock wipes “have taken on a sort of cult status among excessive sweaters, for when nothing else works.”
+Chwalek recommends this powerful antiperspirant, which you wipe on once a week.
+Endorsed by the International Hyperhidrosis Society, one SweatBlock wipe can be effective for up to seven days.
+Like Certain Dri, SweatBlock is supposed to be applied at night.
+But if leaving the house in the morning without applying anything feels strange to you, Fenton says you can use a non-antiperspirant deodorant in the morning for added odor protection.
+Strategist contributor Carlo Dellaverson, a self-proclaimed “card-carrying member of the excessive-sweating community,” says SweatBlock wipes “have taken on a sort of cult status among excessive sweaters, for when nothing else works.”

-For guys who don’t need the most powerful antiperspirant, or find it irritating, Fenton said Mitchum is “one step down” from the strongest stuff, and very effective for controlling wetness and odor for most men.
+For guys who don’t need the most powerful antiperspirant, or who find it irritating to their skin, Fenton says Mitchum is “one step down” in intensity from the strongest stuff, and very effective for controlling wetness and odor.